ivycat/posts-in-page/posts-in-page/readme.txt

 Tags: shortcode, pages, posts, custom post types Requires at least: 3.0
 Tested up to: 3.4.1
-Stable tag: 1.2.1
+Stable tag: 1.2.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Easily add a posts loop inside any page without modifying template files.
+Easily add one or more posts to any page using simple shortcodes.

 ==Description==

 Easily add one or more posts to any page using simple shortcodes.

 Supports categories, tags, custom post types, custom taxonomies, and more.

-== Notes ==
+You can get all of the same functionality provided by this plugin by modifying your theme's template files; this plugin just makes it easy for anyone to _pull_ posts into other areas of the site without having to modify theme files.

-Plugin is depending upon theme styling; version 1.x of this plugin does not contain native styles.
+Plugin is depending upon your theme's styling; version 1.x of this plugin _does not_ contain native styles.

 This is a minimal plugin, function over form.
 If you would like to extend it, or would like us to extend it in later versions, please post feature suggestions in the plugin's [support forum](http://wordpress.org/support/plugin/posts-in-page) or [contact us](http://www.ivycat.com/contact/).

+Give us feedback and contribute to this plugin on its [GitHub page](https://github.com/ivycat/Posts-in-Page)

 == Installation ==